Menu

 Teaching

-If you have a degree and a teaching qualification, a teaching job is probably the easiest type of job to find in Chiang Mai, as English speakers, especially North Americans are in demand.
-Chiang Mai boasts 24 private schools, 25 government schools, five universities, six vocational colleges, seven international schools and 24 language schools.
-Some of the best-known establishments are Dara Academy, Prince Royals, Montfort, Chiang Mai University and Varee.
+If you have a degree and a teaching qualification, a teaching job is probably the easiest type of job to find in Chiang Mai, as English speakers, especially North Americans, are in demand.
+Chiang Mai boasts 24 private schools, 25 government schools, five universities, six vocational colleges, seven international schools, and 24 language schools.
+Some of the best-known establishments are Dara Academy, Prince Royals, Montfort, Chiang Mai University, and Varee.

-If you are looking for a higher salary, then it is best to apply to an international school, as these schools can offer salaries of around US$2,000-$3,000 per month.
+If you are looking for a higher salary, then it is best to apply to an international school, as these schools can offer salaries of around US$2,000 to $3,000 per month.
 However, they will usually require an actual teaching degree.
 They also tend to recruit qualified teachers through overseas agencies, so if you are looking to go down this route, then it is arguably easier to secure a job in your home country.

 Hotel manager